ndphillips/FFTrees/README.md

 ### Using data

-The `heartdisease` data provides medical information for 303 patients that were tested for heart disease.
+The `heartdisease` data provides medical information for 303 patients that were examined for heart disease.
 The full data contains a binary criterion variable describing the true state of each patient and were split into two subsets: A `heart.train` set for fitting decision trees, and `heart.test` set for a testing these trees.
 Here are the first rows